viamrobotics/docs/docs/data/query.md

    - `<YOUR-DB-CONNECTION-URI>` is your organization's assigned MongoDB Atlas connection URI, determined from the [`viam data database hostname` CLI command](/data/query/#configure-data-query).
    - `YOUR-PASSWORD-HERE` (included in the connection URI) is your configured database password, as set by the [`viam data database configure` CLI command](/data/query/#configure-data-query).

+   If you are connecting from a database client that requires a server hostname and database name, provide those values from the [`viam data database hostname` CLI command](/data/query/#configure-data-query) instead.

 1. Once connected, you can run SQL or MQL to query captured data directly.
 For example: